Performance

 Select compiler

-Faster Cpython
+Faster CPython

 At PyCon US in May 2021, Guido van Rossum presented Faster CPython, a project that aims to double the speed of Python 3.11.
 The cooperation with the other Python core developers is regulated in PEP 659 – Specializing Adaptive Interpreter.
 There is also an open issue tracker and various tools for collecting bytecode statistics.
 CPU-intensive Python code in particular is likely to benefit from the changes; code already written in C, I/O-heavy processes and multithreaded code, on the other hand, are unlikely to benefit.